 Ngā mahi kua whakatutukihia

-After the Interim Trustees received Fisheries Settlement assets from Te Ohu Kaimoana, the main task was to conduct a postal election.
-They established an Asset Holding Company, registered with the Charities Commission and opened bank accounts.
-The Asset Holding Company Directors are appointed by the Trust and they are currently Toarangatira Pomare (Chair), Tom Jamison, Gabrielle Rikihana and Shelley MacRae.
+After the interim trustees received the fisheries settlement assets the main task was to conduct a postal election.
+The trustees next established an asset holding company (AHC), registered with the Charities Commission and opened bank accounts.